Aira Home AppThe Aira Home app

 With residential heating as one of the biggest CO2 emitters, Aira is on a mission to decarbonise Europe.

-By replacing gas boilers with heat pumps the goal is to make heating up the house and water smarter.
+By replacing old gas boilers with heat pumps the goal is to make heating up the house and domestic water smarter.
+Solar panels and batteries added to the setup optimises the use of electricity and reduce dependency of the grid.

 What is the product?

-An Aira customer buys a heating system for their home.
-It consists of a set of hardware pieces:
+The full system consists of a set of hardware pieces:

 a heat pump placed outside the home

-The system can be controlled by using the Aira Home app, and this is where I come in.
+The system is controlled and monitored through the Aira Home app.
+This is where I come in.

 When I joined the team

 I joined the team about 6 months before the app was launched to the world.
 At that point the responsibility of the team had rapidly and quite unexpectedly increased.
-The status of the app was about “good enough” with core functionality ready and a sleek UI.
+The status of the app was about “good enough” with core functionality in place and a very sleek interface.

-A user could control their system with basic functionality.
-There was not much to see or learn about the system.
+At this point only the heat pump and water tank.
+A user could control their system with basic functionality like setting the indoor temperature and boosting hot water.
+There was not much else for the user to see or learn about the system at this point.